bhaveshburad729/Tronix365/README.md

     -   CORS & Trusted Host Protection.
     -   SQL Injection Protection via SQLAlchemy.
 -   **Automated Emails**: Sends instant confirmation emails with payment receipts upon successful enrollment.
+-   **Coupon System**: "Chain Reaction" coupon logic where using a code generates a new one for the next student.

 ---